lgresele/independent-mechanism-analysis/README.md

 ## Installation

-In order to install the package and all dependencies, simply navigate into the folder and run
+In order to install the package and all dependencies, run

 ```
-pip install .
+pip install --upgrade git+https://github.com/lgresele/ica_and_icm.git
 ```
 Note a different version of `jaxlib` might have to be installed to enable GPU acceleration.